vinudb/calender-app/README.md

 1) In the console, navigate to the project folder.
 2) Run command "npm install".
 This will install all the dependencies and creates a node-modules folder.
    This process takes around 5-8 mins to complete.
+3) Run command "npm run startServer".
+This will initialize json-server.
+URL to view the json data is "http://localhost:3010"
-3) Run command "npm start".
+4) Run command "npm start".
 Runs the app in the development mode.
    Open [http://localhost:3000] to view it in the browser.

 Features: